 A retiring collection will be received at the end of the liturgy which will be used to further the Music & Arts ministries at Canterbury and to support of ABQ FaithWorks Collaborative.

-Keep in mind that parking is limited in the church lot, but available in the very near neighborhood, and that the liturgy begins promptly at 7 PM.
+Keep in mind that parking is limited in the church lot, but available in the very near neighborhood, and that the liturgy begins with the voluntary promptly at 3 PM.

 We hope you will join us!